 Telephone: (770) 488-4648

-The Supplementary Homicide Reports (SHR), which are a part of the Uniform Crime Reporting (UCR) program, provide incident-level information on criminal homicides, including situation (number of victims to number of offenders); the age, sex, and race of victims and offenders; types of weapons used; circumstances of the incident; and the relationship of the victim to the offender.
+The Supplementary Homicide Reports (SHR), which are a part of the Uniform Crime Reporting (UCR) program, provide incident-level information on criminal homicides, including situation (number of victims to number of offenders); the age, sex, and race of victims and known offenders; types of weapons used; circumstances of the incident; and the relationship of the victim to the offender.
 The data are provided monthly to the Federal Bureau of Investigation (FBI) by local law enforcement agencies participating in the FBI's UCR program.
-The data include murders and nonnegligent manslaughters in the United States from January 1976 to December 2008; that is, negligent manslaughters and justifiable homicides have been eliminated from the data.
-Based on law enforcement agency reports, the FBI estimates that 644,554 murders (including nonnegligent manslaughters) were committed from 1976 to 2008.
-Agencies provided detailed information on 582,405 victims and 648,526 offenders.
+The data include murders and nonnegligent manslaughters in the United States from January 1980 to December 2009; that is, negligent manslaughters and justifiable homicides have been eliminated from the data.
+Based on law enforcement agency reports, the FBI estimates that 581,709 murders (including non-negligent manslaughters) were committed from 1980 to 2009.
+Agencies provided detailed information on 522,564 of these homicide victims.

 Criminal Justice Information Services Division